HEB Logo

 HEB Emblem

 More than one generation of shoppers is familiar with the H-E-B sign.
-It can be seen in all supermarkets, which are part of a chain.
-Although it may seem outdated, it has an important advantage: the consistent logo makes stores recognizable and differentiates them from their competitors.
+It can be found in all major supermarket chains.
+Although it may seem outdated, it has an important advantage: a consistent logo makes stores recognizable and sets them apart from competitors.

-The letters in the “H-E-B” lettering have a non-standard design because their top is wider than the bottom.
+The letters in the “H-E-B” lettering have a non-standard design because their top are wider than their bottoms.
 The side strokes of the “H” are not strictly vertical but at an angle, and they are directed in different directions.
-The bottom horizontal line “E” is shorter than the top but longer than the one in the middle.
+The bottom horizontal line “E” is shorter than the top line but longer than the middle line.
 The “B” is also asymmetrical: its halves are the same shape but differ in size.
 The font looks like a bold grotesque, although it is more like a set of individual glyphs.

 The color combination of red and white is used to attract attention.
 Moreover, red encourages shopping, while white symbolizes light and purity, evoking subconscious trust in the supermarket chain.